danielqiang/pollevbot/README.md

 ## Usage

-To use the script as is, you need a login/password for PollEverywhere.
+You just need to have a PollEverywhere account to use the script!

 First, install `PollEvBot`:
 ```